alephium/www/src/content/blog/2022-03-14_Core-team-interview-series--Episode-2-bec6e6908d2f/index.md

 description: 'Presenting the humans behind operations, marketing and community.'
 ---

-Presenting the humans behind operations, marketing and community.

----

 ### Core team interview series.
 Episode 2

 #### Presenting the humans behind operations, marketing and community.